 He actually warned me that if I kept on benching the way I did, I would injure myself, it was only a matter of how severe.

 Today, I understand what he was saying to me.
 He warned me, but I didn't listen.
 Anyways, after years of heavy benching and injuries, I can't do heavy bench's anymore.
-I've come to the conclusion that the bench press is not the best chest exercise, for me.
+I've come to the conclusion that the bench press is not the best chest exercise.
+The exercise itself isn't bad but it's the mentality of the trainer that makes it bad.

 However, with that being said, it is an effective chest builder, provided it is done properly.
 The thing about the bench press is that it must be done in a very strict and proper manner because the movement itself puts your upper body in a very vulnerable position.
 It's simply way to easy to cheat when you are performing the bench press, which leads to injuries.
 Anyways, I'm not going to get into all of that because I want to let you know what I think is the best chest exercise.